Deadline extended: now closing Monday 2 December.

 - Multiple entries are acceptable, although each must be entered into the submission system separately and accompanied by the relevant fee.

-- The winning story will be published in Overland; runners-up will be published at overland.org.au.
+- The winning entries will be published in Overland.
 Other entries may be considered for publication.

 - The judges’ decision is final.
 No correspondence will be entered into.

 - Overland staff and board members, and their families, are prohibited from entering.
 All previous, current and ongoing contributors are eligible to enter.